New Zealand longfin eel: Life cycle

 Like other members of the Anguillidae, longfin eels have a rather unusual life cycle: they grow and mature into fertile adults in fresh water, then migrate to the sea to breed.
 This catadromous breeding system also ensures randomised mating, creating a panmictic population.

 The New Zealand longfin eel is a very long-lived fish, with records of females reaching 106 years old and weighing up to 24 kg.
 They have the slowest growth rate of any eel species studied, just 1–2 centimetres a year.

 Longfin eels life cycle like other species of Anguillidae eels is rather complex consisting of four distinct life stages which remained a mystery for many decades and still is not fully understood.

 New Zealand longfins breed only once at the end of their lives, making a journey of thousands of kilometres from New Zealand to their spawning grounds near Tonga.
 Their eggs (of which each female eel produces between 1 and 20 million) are fertilized in an unknown manner, but probably in deep tropical water.
 The mature eels then die, their eggs floating to the surface to hatch into very flat leaf-like larvae (called leptocephalus) that then drift along large oceanic currents back to New Zealand.
 This drifting is thought to take up to 15 months.
 There have been no recorded captures of either the eggs or larvae of Longfin eels.
 Upon arriving in New Zealand, the larvae undergo a transformation (metamorphosis) into glass eels, like small transparent adult eels.
 These occupy estuaries for their first year, during which they develop colouration and become elvers, which resemble small adult longfin eels.
 The elvers migrate upstream, where they develop into adults.

 The recruitment of glass eels into New Zealand's freshwater river networks is a very variable process, thought to be affected by the El Niño and La Niña Southern Oscillations.
 This is a major reason for the failure of longfin eel aquaculture in the 1970s.

 Diet

 Longfin eels have an omnivorous diet and are opportunistic feeders.
-Their diet as small eels largely consists of insect larvae.
-When eels become larger, they also feed heavily on fish, including galaxiids and trout.
-There are reports of these eels eating waterfowl as well.
+Their diet as small eels largely consists of insect larvae, such as dragonfly nymphs (Procordulia grayi).
+As the eels grow, they also feed heavily on Lymnaea snails and fish, including galaxiids, the upland bully, and yearling trout which are taken by larger eels.
+There are reports of these eels eating small waterfowl, such as ducklings.